jalanb/tly/README.md

-# tli
+# tly
-from tli import pip
+from tly import pip